 - Adrenaline, also known as epinephrine, is responsible for the immediate reaction after feelings of stress.
 It increases heart rate, elevates blood pressure, and boosts energy supplies.
 Adrenaline increases the flow of sugar (glucose) into the bloodstream.
 This makes the body alert and increases the ability to deal with difficult or challenging situations.

 Too much adrenaline can also be problematic and may cause high blood pressure, palpitations, rapid heartbeat, issues with sleep, digestion, or feelings of relaxation.
 (2)

 - Cortisol.
-One of the main hormones of stress, cortisol regulates blood pressure, and controls blood sugar levels.
+One of the main hormones of stress, cortisol regulates blood pressure and controls blood sugar levels.
 It also regulates the body’s metabolism and immune system, maintaining health and wellness.
 If the body produces too much cortisol, the immune system can be suppressed.
 Increased blood pressure and sugar production can contribute to health issues such as obesity, and may lead to the onset of diabetes.
 (3)

 - Norepinephrine.
-A hormone very similar to adrenaline, norepinephrine, is released from the adrenal glands and the brain and helps move blood away from areas of the body such as skin towards crucial areas like muscles and other organs which may need to work harder during stressful episodes.
+A hormone very similar to adrenaline, norepinephrine, is released from the adrenal glands and the brain and helps move blood away from areas of the body such as skin towards crucial areas like muscles and other organs that may need to work harder during stressful episodes.

 Hormonal Changes During Stress

 Various other hormones can be affected by stress and may lead to several health conditions.

 - Insulin.
 Although not produced as a direct result of stress, insulin may decrease when stress occurs.
 This can contribute to stress-induced High blood sugar (4)